scottyw/tetromino/README.md

 ![Debugging Mario](https://github.com/scottyw/tetromino/blob/master/screenshots/mario-debug/Large%20GIF%20(766x434).gif)

-### Running
+### Building and Running

+Build Tetromino like this.
+You may need to install some OS-specific packages to support video and sound - see below for details.

+    go build

-You'll need a ROM file which you can specify like this:
+To run, you'll need a ROM file which you can specify like this:

-    go run cmd/tetromino/main.go /roms/tetris.gb
+    tetromino tetris.gb

 Other options exist including enabling debug.
 List them like this:

-    go run cmd/tetromino/main.go -help
+    tetromino --help

-Note that flag parsing follows the Go language rules and so flags must be specified before the ROM filename e.g.
+Flags must be specified before the ROM filename e.g.

-    go run cmd/tetromino/main.go --debuglcd /roms/tetris.gb
+    tetromino --debuglcd /roms/tetris.gb

 ### Controls